Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a single weapon with the:weapon-prop-versatile: Versatile property and no shield, you gain a +1 bonus to your :d20-attack: Attack Roll and Damage Roll with that weapon.
+While wielding a single weapon with the :weapon-prop-versatile: Versatile property and no shield, you gain a +1 bonus to your attack roll and Damage Roll with that weapon.
 While doing so, you can also use your :rsc-bonus-action: Bonus Action to make a single grapple or shove attack, take the Use an Object Action, or take the Utilise action.

 ---

+--8<-- "includes/snippets/item-property.md"

 *[cold weapon]: Non-Firearm Weapons